WHAT'S IN THIS GUIDE

 In addition to the benefits we’ve already covered, FundThrough also:

 Your questions answered.

+There are a few differences between non-recourse and recourse factoring.
 Recourse factoring means that your company is responsible for any invoices the factoring company cannot collect on.
 It is a common type of factoring.

-With non-recourse factoring, the factoring company assumes most of the risk for non-payment of customer invoices.
+With non-recourse factoring, the factoring company assumes the risk for non-payment of customer invoices.
 There are usually stipulations on which invoices the factoring company will cover.
 This type of factoring is more expensive.

 Trucking companies, freight brokers, railroads, airlines, marine companies, couriers, automobile transport companies, oil and gas transporters, dump truck companies, shipping companies, fleets, cruise ship companies, OTR trucking, and start-up transportation companies